Convert Your MS Access Database to a Web Application

 The MS Access Online page (excelaccessexpert.com/ms-access-online) walks through every common way teams make Access reachable remotely—web app, SQL backend, or hosted Remote Desktop—and helps you compare options.
 This page is dedicated to modernizing and scaling by converting your Access system into a browser-based web application, with the same published fixed tiers for defined form and report scope.

-File-based Access over VPN or shared drives often hits limits as teams grow: concurrent editing conflicts, corruption risk, and dependence on Windows + Access installs.
-A web application centralizes data on a server-grade database, uses a browser on any common device, and makes permissions, backups, and integrations easier to govern—as long as the scope is defined up front.
+File-based Access databases running over VPN or shared network drives hit real limits as teams grow: concurrent editing conflicts, data corruption risk, and dependency on Windows machines with Access installed.
+Converting Access to a web application centralizes your data on a SQL Server or cloud database, allows browser access from any device, and makes user permissions, automated backups, and third-party integrations far easier to manage — without the fragility of a shared ACCDB file.

-We recreate forms and reports as web screens and exports (for example PDF or Excel) and move business logic to server-side code.
-The goal is equivalent behavior for in-scope objects, documented in a statement of work.
-Heavy VBA, third-party controls, or new features outside the original app are quoted separately.
+Yes.
+We recreate your Access forms and reports as responsive web screens and export-ready outputs such as PDF and Excel, and move all business rules to server-side code.
+The objective is equivalent behavior for every in-scope object, documented in a written statement of work before build starts.
+Complex legacy VBA modules, third-party ActiveX controls, or brand-new features outside the original Access application are scoped and quoted separately.

-Ready to modernize Access into a web application?
+Ready to convert your Access database to a web application?

-Use the contact form with roughly how many Access forms and reports you need converted, your hosting preference (public cloud or private network), and any deadlines.
-We confirm tier fit or propose hourly phases for out-of-scope work—typically within one business hour.
+Send us roughly how many Access forms and reports you need converted, your preferred hosting environment (public cloud or private network), and any go-live deadlines.
+We confirm your pricing tier or propose a phased hourly plan for out-of-scope work — typically within one business hour during US business days.

 1